Almost 40% of women all over the world say that they were victims of workplace harassment, according to a United Nations paper.

 One of the most important parts is to support the victims, especially on an emotional level.

-Harassment can lead to some physical and mental damages such as: tiredness, sleep problems (insomnia or hypersomnia), cardiovascular disorders (hypertension, arrhythmias, chest pains, etc.), nervousness, rejection of the workplace, apathy and depression.
+Harassment can lead to some physical and mental damage such as tiredness, sleep problems (insomnia or hypersomnia), cardiovascular disorders (hypertension, arrhythmias, chest pains, etc.), nervousness, rejection of the workplace, apathy, and depression.

 To avoid workplace harassment, we can all promote a safe work environment, putting trust and communication into practice.
-However, if organizations do not have defined policies and clear procedures in front of a situation like this, employees, and women especially because today we´re speaking about women will find themselves unprotected, therefore, it is an obligation above all of the CEO and the HR Manager, to generate an atmosphere of security to guarantee well-being.
-At MBI we work every day to create safe and happy workplaces for everybody in the company.
+However, if organizations do not have defined policies and clear procedures in front of a situation like this, employees, and women especially because today we´re speaking about women will find themselves unprotected.
+Therefore, it is an obligation above all of the CEO and the HR Manager, to generate an atmosphere of security to guarantee well-being.
+At MBI Talent Group we work every day to create safe and happy workplaces for everybody in the company.